Choosing The Best Trailer Jack for Your RV

 • Don’t pile up a bunch of levelers or boards to prop up your jack.
 It could easily fall off and cause damage.

-Have you recently purchased a new jack for your rig?
-What did you get?
+Have you recently purchased a new RV trailer jack?
+If so, what did you get?
 Leave a comment below!

 • Comment (3)